|

 Our conductor in the baggage concession car telling Chris Parker that he had won the raffle for a cab ride between Ellijay and Whitestone this morning.
 Chris was very excited that he had won.

-Views of the beautiful Georgia countryside.
+The train ran through the beautiful Georgia countryside.

-Two unique homes along our route.
+The train went by two unique homes along our route

 A L&N Milepost sign.